kumarlabgit/ESL-PSC/README.md

 OrthoMaM v10: Scaling-Up Orthologous Coding Sequence and Exon Alignments with More than One Hundred Mammalian Genomes Celine Scornavacca, Khalid Belkhir, Jimmy Lopez, Rémy Dernat, Frédéric Delsuc, Emmanuel J P Douzery, Vincent Ranwez Molecular Biology and Evolution, Volume 36, Issue 4, April 2019, Pages 861–862

-## Troubleshooting ##

-Problems with the inputs can cause segmentation fault errors in the ESL preprocess step.
-Here are some common causes of problems:
-1. An incorrect file path.
-It is recommended to use absolute file paths.
-Dragging the file icon onto the terminal window is a good way to make sure the path is entered correctly.
-2. Having an extra blank new line in one of the input files.
-3. having a duplicate alignment file name.
-4. It is very easy to miss adding a ".txt" or other extension to one of the files names in the run command.
-5. Non-standard characters in the alignments, like "*" for stop codons will cause problems.
-6. Sequences must be aligned to each other in each file.

 ## Demo ##

 ### Running the demo in the GUI ###